EddieHubCommunity/support/tips/glossary.md

 ## Anonymous Function

-It a function declared without any named identifier to refer to it
+It's a function declared without any named identifier to refer to it.

 ### Code examples